cooper/juno/doc/cmodes.md

 # Channel modes

+Listed here are all supported channel modes and their default letters and types.
+Letters can be changed in the [configuration](config.md#channel-modes).

 ## Supported

 ```
 no_ext        = [ mode_normal, 'n' ]  # no external channel messages         (n)
 protect_topic = [ mode_normal, 't' ]  # only operators can set the topic     (t)